MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/index.md

 Microsoft Dynamics 365 Product Visualize empowers sellers to showcase and customize products in their actual environment, helping create a shared understanding between buyer and seller to accelerate complex sales processes.
-In industries like manufacturing, healthcare, and automotive where products are often complex, and highly configurable or simply too cumbersome to carry around, the need for product visualization is key.
+In industries like manufacturing, healthcare, and automotive, where products are often complex and highly configurable, or simply too cumbersome to carry around, the need for product visualization is key.
 It builds a buyer’s confidence early in the sales process so costly change orders are reduced, and customer satisfaction is higher.

-Using Product Visualize, sellers can show products to customers directly within their Dynamics 365 for Sales workflow and spatial and configuration notes are all saved directly within the associated sales opportunity.
-Since sales commonly requires more than just one individual, sellers can leverage session content directly in
+Using Product Visualize, sellers can show products to customers directly within their Dynamics 365 for Sales workflow, and spatial and configuration notes are all saved directly within the associated sales opportunity.
+Since sales tasks commonly require more than just one individual, sellers can leverage session content directly in
 Microsoft Teams to improve internal collaboration and deliver customer-oriented solutions that are critical to accelerating the sales process.